 Booking.com has announced a large-scale reorganisation, as a result of which many positions will become redundant.
-In anticipation of this forced termination and redundancy, the company has started offering employees a voluntary leave scheme.
+In anticipation of this forced termination and redundancy, the company has offered employees a voluntary leave scheme.
 The deadline to apply for this scheme closed on 21 October.
-If you applied for the voluntary leave package, or if your position will be made redundant later on, please continue reading…
+An insufficient number of employees have accepted the voluntary leave scheme.
+For that reason, Booking.com will decide which additional positions will become redundant.
+Those employees will be offered a settlement agreement to which a so-called social plan will apply.

 Termination due to reorganisation